 When assigned a science research project, where do today’s students usually turn for information?
 The Internet, of course.
 When presented with a mock project and a set of Google search results, how do students select the items they are going to use?
 What components of each resource (title, URL, author, date, source, etc.) play a role in that resource's selection?
-Our study observes students from grades 4 through graduate school as they choose resources when searching the web.
-Building an understanding of this process will help teachers and librarians provide better instruction on these vital stages in the research process.
-Those selected will receive a gift card for their participation.
+Our study observed students from grades 4 through graduate school as they choose resources when searching the web.
+Building an understanding of this process helps teachers and librarians provide better instruction on these vital stages in the research process.

 Investigators at the University of Florida (UF) George A. Smathers Libraries in partnership with researchers at OCLC and Rutgers University participated in Researching Students’ Information Choices: Determining Identity and Judging Credibility in Digital Spaces (RSIC).
 Our project team was composed of academic librarians, research scientists, an educational technology specialist, a school media researcher, and an advisory panel of practitioners.
 RSIC was a four-year Institute of Museum and Libraries Services (IMLS)-funded research project and examined students’ point-of-selection behavior (i.e., the moment a user determines a piece of information potentially meets a research need).
 In this study, the research need took the form of a science inquiry assignment about the Burmese python in the Everglades.
 Six groups of students from fourth grade through graduate school participated in the study.
 Community college, undergraduate, and graduate students were Science, Technology, Engineering, & Mathematics (STEM) majors.